AliceSolda/IEADB-Webscraping/README.md

-Web scraping the IEA Database
+Web scraping and the IEA Database

 (c) Ronald B. Mitchell and the IEA Database Project, 2002-2020